 This is the same as the major scale but with a flattened 7th note.

-When writing the chord symbol for dominant extended chords we just write numbers and no words with it.
+When writing the chord symbol for dominant extended chords, we just write numbers and no words with them.

 Voicing Extended Chords